 Students in South Africa are based at the world-renowned Kruger National Park, allowing direct study of African savanna ecosystems.
 Programs include Global Health and African Ecology and Conservation.

-The School for Field Studies (SFS) semester and summer programs, accredited by Boston University, create transformative study-abroad experiences through field-based learning and research.
-SFS "classrooms" include coral reefs, rainforests and African savannas, with programs available in Panama, Bhutan, Kenya, Tanzania, Australia, New Zealand, Costa Rica, and the Turks and Caicos Islands.
+The School for Field Studies' (SFS) semester and summer programs, accredited by the University of Minnesota, create transformative study-abroad experiences through field-based learning and research.
+SFS "classrooms" include coral reefs, rainforests and African savannas, with programs available in Panama, Bhutan, Kenya and Tanzania, Australia, New Zealand, Costa Rica and the Turks & Caicos Islands.

-Davidson is an affiliate school of SFS, which means Davidson students receive priority acceptance to SFS programs, and can receive Davidson biology course credits for the programs.
+Davidson students receive priority acceptance to SFS programs, and can receive biology course credits for them.

-SIT Study Abroad (Strengthening Cultural Understanding) offers semester, summer, and academic-year field-based programs for undergraduate students in Africa, Asia and the Pacific, Europe, Latin America, and the Middle East, as well as comparative programs in multiple locations.
-SIT students experience cultural immersion through fieldwork, intensive language classes, and urban and rural homestays with local families.
+SIT Study Abroad (School for International Training) offers semester, summer, and academic-year field-based programs for undergraduate students in Africa, Asia and the Pacific, Europe, Latin America and the Middle East.
+SIT students experience cultural immersion through fieldwork, intensive language classes and urban and rural homestays with local families.
 They do research through an independent study project or case studies.